 Students on ASAP are required to

-- sign an ASAP agreement and complete its requirements;
+- sign ASAP Program Letter of Commitment and complete its requirements;

 - limit their class load to a maximum of 12 hours; anything above 12 hours must be approved by the TLC director and the vice president for academic administration;